What Is Dignity?

 This series does not argue that the Western liberal definition of dignity is the only valid one.

 The UDHR is one articulation of that floor.
 It's imperfect.
 It's Western-inflected.
-But the floor itself is something every tradition recognizes, even if they'd draw it differently.
+But the floor itself — as an aspiration, as a demand — is something every tradition contains, even if they'd draw it differently.

 This series defends the floor, not any single cultural expression of it.